Hafeezbaig/springboot-kafka-app-v1/README.md

 ## Status

-Kafka is running in KRaft mode via Docker Compose.
+- Kafka is running in KRaft mode via Docker Compose.
-Spring Boot successfully produces and consumes messages using Kafka.
+- Spring Boot successfully produces and consumes messages using Kafka.
-Postman and Swagger are integrated for easy testing.
+- Postman and Swagger are integrated for easy testing and API documentation.
-Kafka UI helps visualize topics and messages in real time.
+- Kafka UI helps visualize topics and messages in real time.
+- All review comments from both Yatin and Mahi Sir have been incorporated.
-The project is ready for further enhancements as per review.
+- The project is now finalized and ready for next enhancements.

 ---